Close Menu

 An example of common ingredients could include things such as rose, licorice, lemon, or ginger.

-Most herbal tea has no caffeine, outside of a few plants such as yerba mate.
+Most types of herbal tea contain no caffeine, outside of a few plants such as yerba mate.

 Quantity: 1 – 2 Teaspoons